 Ten day camping menu gives further ideas for food to take camping.

 Storage is vital to keep insects at bay and food from drying out.
 Take sufficient containers in different sizes that seals well.
-Zip-lock bags are handy and come in different sizes.
+Self-seal bags are handy and come in different sizes.

 A crate with a tight closing lid is convenient to keep all dry and tinned foods in.

 Freeze meat solid before placing into a cooler box.
 If you don't have freezer packs, plastic bottles of water frozen solid helps maintain the temperature in the cooler for longer.

 In general it's hard to take fresh fruit and vegetables on a camping trip as fresh produce only last for a couple of days if not refrigerated.

 Fruit that last longer like oranges and apples can work on a trip, just take enough for a couple of days though.

 Potatoes, sweet potatoes, carrots and butternut pumpkins are veggies that keep longer and easy to prepare even on or close to an open fire, simply wash the spuds prick the skins with a fork, cover with foil and place right next to the fire.
 This works well with sweet potatoes too.

 Cut butternut in halves or quarters depending on size remove the seeds, season add a blob of butter, wrap in foil and roast just like the potatoes.

 Onions and garlic keep well and provide good flavoring.